ThunderDoesDev/CrawlerBlocker/README.md

 # CrawlerBlocker Installation Guide

-This repository contains scripts to block a predefined list of IP addresses and subnets using `iptables` and `nftables`.
+This repository contains scripts to block a predefined list of IP addresses and subnets using `iptables`.
 The scripts are available in three versions: Bash (Shell), Python, and Node.js.
 Follow the instructions below to set up and run the version that best suits your environment.

 ## Prerequisites